 24.08.
 Reykjavík – Vík í Mýrdal

-In heavily overcast sky, but luckily no rain, we packed up the tent and left Reykjavík on the ring road towards Vík í Mýrdal.
-First stop was at Seljalandsfoss.
+In the heavily overcast sky, but luckily no rain, we packed up the tent and left Reykjavík on the ring road towards Vík í Mýrdal.
+The first stop was at Seljalandsfoss.
 The special feature of the Seljalandsfoss is that you can walk past behind the waterfall.
 A fairly wet, but very impressive affair.

 Next, we continued on the ring road to Skógafoss.
 We hiked up to the upper edge of the waterfall.
-Then we went to Vík í Mýrdal, where we wanted to stay the next few days.
-The campsite in Vík is very beautiful, with the sites nicely nestled in the nature.
+Then we went to Vík í Mýrdal, where we wanted to stay in the next few days.
+The campsite in Vík is very beautiful, with the sites nicely nestled in nature.
 There is also a large living room, which is worth gold in bad weather.
-For dinner we went to the Halldorskaffi in Vík.
-This café is very cosy, the food delicious, with pleasant music and a very relaxed mood.
+For dinner, we went to the Halldorskaffi in Vík.
+This café is very cozy, the food delicious, with pleasant music and a very relaxed mood.

 25.08.
 Vík í Mýrdal

-Due to the bad weather we then went to the beautiful swimming pool of Vík.
+Due to the bad weather, we then went to the beautiful swimming pool of Vík.
 In addition to a larger pool with 28°C, there is also one with 40°C water temperature.
-Afterwards we went again in our favourite café in Vík, the Halldorskaffi.
-Strengthened by garlic pizza, meringue cake and several cappuccinos we went on to explore the back of the Reynisfjall.
+Afterward, we went again to our favorite café in Vík, the Halldorskaffi.
+Strengthened by garlic pizza, meringue cake, and several cappuccinos we went on to explore the back of the Reynisfjall.